bhendarkargaurav/Project_Notes/README.md

 # Express
 What Is Express JS?
 Express is a node js web application framework that provides broad features for building web and mobile applications.
 It is used to build a single page, multipage, and hybrid web application.
+Node.js is perfect for data-intensive applications as it uses an asynchronous, event-driven model.
+You can use  I/O intensive web applications like video streaming sites.
+You can also use it for developing: Real-time web applications, Network applications, General-purpose applications, and Distributed systems.
 It's a layer built on the top of the Node js that helps manage servers and routes.